What is Back Driving?

 - 10mm diameter screw with 25mm lead = 83% Efficiency.

-- Provides extended life of both lead screw & nut when compared to un-coated screws.
+- Extended life of both lead screw and nut when compared to un-coated screws.

-- Provides dry lubrication that will not attract dust & debris.
+- Dry lubrication that will not attract dust & debris.

-- Reduces the need for preventative maintenance vs. non-coated or ball screws.
+- A reduction in preventative maintenance vs. non-coated or ball screws.

 What happens when a lead screw and nut start making noise?
 Often, the first reaction is to apply lubrication to reduce friction and noise, regardless of the root cause.
 Lubrication should be the user’s last resort, with the evaluation of motor tuning or alignment of the system being the critical first-steps.
 In other words, lubrication may be only a “band aid” solution.

 PBC Linear does NOT recommend use of dry film lubricant because:

 - The ingredients of the dry film lubricant will degrade the coating on the screw.

 - This is a short-term fix with damaging results.